honestly-nuts/SCore-Utils/README.md

 # Scuffed-Utils

-## Coreuitls clones that are no use to the real world

 This is the official repo for the infomous Scuffed-Utils project (I regret this name).

 The goal of this project is to remake the original gnu coreutils in python.
 Why you